komrad36/Factorization-Primality/README.md

 ```

 Up to about 2<sup>38</sup>, it is possible to test for primality even faster if you're okay with consuming a bunch of memory, using a fast prime sieve.
 See https://github.com/komrad36/PrimeSieve

+For BigInts - integers larger than a machine word (32 or 64 bits), see https://github.com/komrad36/EllipticCurveFactorization.